- The following are questions and answers around S&OP.

 Yes, that one item you brought up is a major point of S&OP.
 S&OP has finance as one of the three involved parties.

-As for MPS, that gets a little grey, because the term has changed in use over time.
+As for MPS, that gets a little grey because the term has changed in use over time.
 See the article How the Master Production Schedule Changed Through Time.

 The term rough-cut capacity planning is not used much anymore.
 It just means a less accurate or detailed capacity plan.
-Capacity planning is very difficult, so it is abstracted to make it more manageable.
+Capacity planning is complicated, so it is abstracted to make it more manageable.
 So it is capacity planning, but less detailed.
 This usually looks out far further in time but is less detailed.

 Capacity planning, resource planning, resource requirements planning are all the same thing.